stickshift/stickshift.github.io/articles/llama-12344/index.md

 # Configure GPU

 Before we go further, we need to quickly touch on GPU configuration.
 (While you could theoretically experiment with Llama inference using CPUs only, I have not tried it.)

-I have had great success experimenting with Llama models on a 64GB M1 MacBook.
+Personally, I have had great success experimenting with Llama models on a 64GB M1 MacBook.
 Apple's unified memory architecture shares the 64GB between CPU and GPU, providing much more GPU accessible memory than you can usually find without a dedicated GPU cluster.

 If you're experienced at reading PyTorch code, you may have noticed our Llama modules take the PyTorch device as a contructor argument.
 This is not a standard practice as far as I know.
 Usually, you would initialize the PyTorch module in CPU memory before transfering the entire thing to the GPU by calling `model.to(device)`.

 While common, this approach is orders of magnitude slower.
 The reason is the billion plus model parameters are initialized by the CPU.
 On my M1 MacBook, I found this can take 20 to 30 seconds just to create the model.
 By passing the GPU device to the model initializer, the time to create the model drops to 500ms.

-Rather than hardcode the GPU device, we'll define a `torch_device` function that leverages the GPU if you have one and gracefully falls back to the CPU if you don't.
+Rather than hardcode the GPU device, we define a `torch_device` function that leverages the GPU if you have one and gracefully falls back to the CPU if you don't.
 As implemented, `torch_device` supports both NVIDIA and Apple GPUs but could easily be extended to support others.

 ```{code-cell} python
 def torch_device() -> torch.device: